donaldrauscher/blog/_posts/2018-03-22-kaggle-jigsaw.markdown

 ## Dask Cluster

 I set up my Dask cluster using Kubernetes.
-And, of course, there was a very useful [Helm chart](https://github.com/kubernetes/charts/tree/master/stable/dask) for this already.
+And, of course, there was a very useful  for this already.
 This Helm chart sets up a Dask scheduler + web UI, Dask worker(s), and a Jupyter Notebook instance.
 When installing the Helm chart, you can use an accompanying `values.yaml` file to specify which Python packages you need to install.
 I also used Terraform to create/scale my K8s cluster.

+I created a modified version of [this Dask Helm chart](https://github.com/kubernetes/charts/tree/master/stable/dask) which adds a [`nodeSelector`](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) option for each of the deployments.
+In K8s, we can create two node pools: one for the worker pods and one for the Jupyter/scheduler pods.
+That way, when we want to add/remove workers, we can do so without taking down Jupyter!

 I set up [three scripts](https://github.com/donaldrauscher/kaggle-jigsaw/tree/master/scripts) for initializing cluster, scaling up the number of nodes / workers, and destroying the cluster when we're done.